Menu

 Screen Size: 65” | Resolution: 4K | Panel Type: QLED | Refresh Rate: 240 Hz VRR | Voice Assistant Integration: Bixby

 While 8K is a nascent technology, that hasn’t stopped Samsung from developing a top-of-the-line 8K TV in the QN900D.
 This QLED TV is the definition of premium.
 During our testing, we thought it had incredible brightness, very inky blacks, breathtaking detail and a sleek design.
-New for 2024, the QN900D comes equipped with 8K AI Upscaling Pro, AI Motion Enhancer Pro and a new Infinity Air Stand.
+Plus, the QN900D comes equipped with 8K AI Upscaling Pro, AI Motion Enhancer Pro and an Infinity Air Stand, which makes the TV appear to be floating.

-Truly, this TV is very impressive.
-It’s simply one of the best you can find on the market.
+Truly, the QN900D is very impressive.
 Its picture is crisp and defined while providing top-of-the-line gaming features.
-It boasts a 240 Hz VRR at 4K resolution, which is the best you can find in gaming screens.
+It boasts a 240-hertz VRR at 4K resolution, which is the best you can find in gaming screens.
 We didn’t notice any motion blur while testing.

 If you can spare the expense — and being an early adopter of 8K technology is no issue — it’s hard to find a better TV for a premium home theater than the QN900D.